stephen-hlx/jouet-paiement/README.md

 It will still work with following limit:
     - All CSV files to be processed in parallel do not have common clients.\
-        The reason is that the process of transactions from a single client needs to be total ordered, while process of transactions from different clients can be done in any order
+        The reason is that the process of transactions from a single client needs to be total-ordered, while process of transactions from different clients can be done in any order